saptarshibasu/kafka-study/README.md

   * Avoid underestimating as one partition will always be read by only one consumer
   * Avoid overestimating as each partition uses memory and other resources on a broker and increases the leader election time
 * **Log Retention**
-  * Retention by time is done based on the last modification time of the segment file (which is usually the last time a message is added to the segment unless some admistrative activities moved the partitions across brokers resulting is excess retention)
+  * ~~Retention by time is done based on the last modification time of the segment file (which is usually the last time a message is added to the segment unless some admistrative activities moved the partitions across brokers resulting is excess retention)~~ (Prior to release 0.10.1.0)
   * Default log retention size is 1 GB (`log.retention.bytes`).
 This configuration is applicable per partition and NOT per topic
   * `log.retention.ms`, `log.retention.minutes` & `log.retention.hours` - If more than one of these parameters are set, the smallest unit takes precedence
   * `log.retention.check.interval.ms` = The frequency at which the log cleaner checks if there is any log for deletion